alexm-dev/runa/README.md

 - [x] Navigation Context: Persisent Parent (Origin) and Preview panes (Completed in 0.2.0)

 ## License
-This project is Licensed unde the MIT License
+This project is Licensed under the MIT License
 See the [LICENSE](LICENSE) file for details.